guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 >```
 >hosted runners start in a fresh new compute environment on each workflow run.

-GitHub Actions provider 3 different platforms for Jobs and workflows, Ubuntu linux, macOS, and Windows.
+GitHub Actions provider 3 different platforms for Jobs and workflows, Ubuntu linux, mac OS, and Windows.

-self-hosted runners lets you configure your job's compute environment to your specifications.  deploy and manage by the user. offers more control over the compute environment where the jobs run.
+self-hosted runners allows to configure the job's compute environment based on specifications.  deploy and manage by the user. offers more control over the compute environment where the jobs run.

-it can be associated with a single repository, organizaion or an enterprise.
-Runners added at the organization and enterprie ;evel can be used in mujltipe repositories. and simplify the management of multiple runners.
+it can be associated with a single repository, organization or an enterprise.
+Runners added at the organization and enterprise level can be used in multiple repositories. and simplify the management of multiple runners.

-jobs; build; runson: sel-hosted

 >[!example] self-hosted runner
 >```yaml